The relationship between exercise and mental health

 Research on the relationship between exercise and mental health has abounded in recent years, cementing the importance of physical activity for a positive outlook and a healthy mind.

-In fact, plenty of studies show that exercise, when included in the treatment of mild to moderate depression, is as effective as antidepressants, without some of its debilitating side-effects.
-Moreover, 15 minutes of running per day can reduce the risk of major depression by 26%.
+The debilitating side-effects.
+Moreover, studies have demonstrated that 15 minutes of running per day can reduce the risk of major depression by approximately 26%.

 Even if you suffer from anxiety, exercise has an important role to play.
 Through the release of endorphins, your body experiences a boost of mental energy and euphoria, which can release the vice-like grip of tension and stress.